 I have had to retrain many dogs that had been “trained” in a board and train program.
 Dog owners should become skilled dog handlers.
 Skilled handlers accomplish goal proficiency through sufficient practice supervised by a skilled teacher.
 In addition, whatever the dogs got didn’t require anything from the owner.
 The owner/ handler didn’t earn the skills and knowledge, thus the dog training decayed faster over time.
+Lastly, the dog hasn’t now developed the proper relationship with the owner before the dog goes home.

 First, there should be some training standards.
 That starts out with defining the “end picture” which relates to what the dog should be capable of doing, that is, when the owner would consider the dog to be “trained”.
 I always have a detailed conversation with owners regarding their goals.
 I also interject other objectives that should be incorporated in order to have a “finished” dog.
 What might be enough for one dog family might not be enough for another.

 Maintenance training is needed for the owner and dog to sustain performance goals over time.
 The better the initial training, the less maintenance training will be required over the years.
 You want to get the initial training right.
 That pays off big time.
+Maintenance needs depend upon what was taught, how it was taught, how it was reinforced, and how it will continue to be reinforced after the dog goes home.
+This is a big missing piece in most board and train programs.
+Once the extrinsic reinforcers such as food or the electric collar are removed, will the intrinsic motivations be there to take over and do the owners know how to maintain that?
+That’s a major concern.

 If your knowledge and skills are sloppy, you’ll decay your dog’s training very quickly.
 If your dog’s skills are sloppy, their training will go away very quickly.
 Even a well trained dog, with an untrained owner, is doomed over time.
 The training will slip away very quickly.
 If the training of the dog wasn’t performed to high standards, their training will also slip away very quickly.
+And if the owner’s skills are weak, then they will untrain their dogs and re-establish a poor relationship with their dog.

 Today, I was working with one of my students and his adult male pit bull.
 Excellent dedicated student.
 Excellent working dog.
 We are fairly early in the program, so before we began the lesson, I inquired regarding how things went since his last weekly lesson.
 We had added a lot of new material last time, so I knew there would be some issues.
 Sure enough, I could tell from his description, the owner was making errors in the precision of his actions and commands, because the dog wasn’t performing well.
 So, I had him demonstrate his homework.
 We went step by step, through everything.
 By the end, we had cleaned up 99% of what was wrong, and his homework was to practice what we went over today.
 Now, things look very smart, and we will be able to add new material next week.
 He is earning his skills and proficiency through working with his dog.
 One of his goals is excellent off leash obedience in the field, such as if he goes camping.
 This dog has the ability, so does the owner, and when we are finished we are going to hear some amazing things.